lesliejwc/design-patterns/Observer/README.md

 ### Application

-Where you have an object/s known as observers that are dependent on another object known as the subject, such that observers require changes to be made when the subject changes.
+Where you have an object/s (observers) that are dependent on another object (subject), such that observers require changes to be made when the subject changes.

 ### Notes